sizespectrum/therMizer/README.md

 ## Sample code for preparing parameters and input

 Below are examples on how to setup different variables and arrays to use with therMizer.
 It does not mean you need all of them to run a model.
-The bare minimum is a mizerParams object, the two temperature range vectors `temp_min` and `temp_max` and finally the temperature array.
+The bare minimum is a `MizerParams` object, the two temperature range vectors `temp_min` and `temp_max` and finally the temperature array.

 Let's create some example species parameters for two fictional species: